nullfocus/my-tv-channel/README.md

 ## Open issues and next steps

+- [ ] DLNA module for NGINX to more easily stream to smart TVs and Roku devices
+- [ ] Investigate HLS streams again
-- [ ] Error handling for the script so it's resilient and doesn't bomb out randomly
+- [ ] Error handling for the script so it's resilient and won't bomb out if there's a hiccup somewhere
 - [ ] Add SSL support (gets rid of the scary browser messages, and pairs well with Basic Auth below)
 - [ ] Add Basic Auth for some semblance of security?
 - [x] Fix Dash or HLS streaming